Pointwise convergence of some continuous-time polynomial ergodic averages: Introduction

 \subsection{Organization of the paper}

-We organize the paper as follows.
-In Section \ref{Section-pre}, we state some necessary notions and some known facts used in the paper.
-In Section \ref{section-BC}, we prove Theorem B and Theorem C, and in Section \ref{section-D}, we prove Theorem D. In Section \ref{section-ques}, we do some further discussions.
-Lastly, the appendix \ref{Ap1} conatins an extension of Theorem \ref{thm5}.
+The paper is organized as follows.
+In Section \ref{Section-pre}, we introduce some necessary notions and review some known results used in the paper.
+In Section \ref{section-BC}, we prove Theorem B and Theorem C, and in Section \ref{section-D}, we show Theorem D. In Section \ref{section-ques}, we ask a question.
+Finally, Appendix \ref{Ap1} includes a new ergodic theorem.